|

 05/09/2006

-Associations and trade organizations are
+Associations and trade organizations

-great places to meet individuals.
-Usually organizations
+are great places to meet individuals.
+Usually

-that all members participate to improve themselves
+an understood implication that all members participate

-and their businesses.
+to improve themselves and their businesses.

 Networking for Business